geospiza-fortis/manga-recsys/app/src/routes/scanlation-groups/+page.md

 It serves as a proof of concept for building more complex models.
 This methodology is how we would build a recommendation system for user-manga relationships if that data were available.
 Training the model and making predictions is relatively cheap computationally, taking less than two minutes to run on a 8-cores @ 3.4GHz .
+It takes _far_ longer to copy the pre-computed predictions into static hosting due to the abundance of small files.

 Models we build in the future will be content-based, which means we will use similarities between descriptions and tags to make recommendations.
 The description-based recommendations will rely on title and description data embedded into vector space using techniques like [word2vec](https://arxiv.org/abs/1301.3781) or, more likely, [GPT-2](https://d4mucfpksywv.cloudfront.net/better-language-models/language_models_are_unsupervised_multitask_learners.pdf) via [HuggingFace](https://huggingface.co/).